Nigeria destroys lives, don't what that for Britain - Kemi Badenoch strikes again | Pulse Nigeria

 “So I have lived with the consequences of terrible governments that destroy lives, and I never, ever want it to happen here,” she said.

-The Conservative leader's latest diatribe against Nigeria has sparked afresh criticism in Africa's most populous country, where her previous comments have often sparked heated debates.
+The Conservative leader's latest diatribe against Nigeria has sparked fresh criticism in Africa's most populous country, where her previous comments have often sparked heated debates.

 During her campaigns for the Conservative leadership seat, Badenoch referred to Nigeria as a socialist country plagued by corrupt politicians and insecurity.